 Where to go out

-While Munich is a lot more conservative in nature than German cities like Berlin, there is still plenty to do regarding nightlife.
+While Munich is a lot more conservative in nature than German cities like Berlin, there are plenty of things to do in Munich.
 Public transport and taxi cabs will take you from A to B all night long, and whether you want to hit the Munich clubs or enjoy a quiet evening ina traditional German tavern, there is something for everyone in this clean and beautiful time.
 During the daytime, there is plenty of amazing cultural experiences to soak up.
 There are more than 80 museums to look at, including the Museum Brandhorst which is home to more than 1,000 pieces of world-famous art that covers everything from avant-garde to modern.
 For fans of politics and history, the Munich Documentation Centre is well worth a visit and is located on the former site of the Nazi Party’s headquarters.
 However, it’s not for the faint of heart and is a pretty unflinching take on the history of National Socialism and the rise of the Third Reich.

 Munich is, of course, world-renowned for its Oktoberfest, which involves plenty of beer drinking, sausage eating, and lots of heavy heads in the morning.
 But that’s not all that is on offer, however – far from it, in fact.
 The Christmas markets in Munich are much different to those you might find elsewhere in the country during the November and December periods, and give you a genuine sense of festive cheer.
 And it’s worth visiting Munich for the Mittelmark around the same time, too, which is a hybrid of traditional and medieval market fairs.